rpm-software-management/dnf/doc/conf_ref.rst

     :ref:`integer <integer-label>`

     Error messages output level, in the range 0 to 10.
 The higher the number the more error output is put to stderr.
 Default is 2.
-This is deprecated in DNF.

 ``install_weak_deps``
     :ref:`boolean <boolean-label>`